-- Class teacher - Teaching assistants - Peer mentors - Lunch time staff - Members of the Restorative / Nurture Team.
-(J Harrison, C Shephard, R.Templeman, J.Purvis and J Walker) - Surveys: We have two annual surveys: a general anti-bullying survey to coincide with Anti-Bullying day, and a Cyber bullying survey timed to coincide with Online Behaviour & Safety day.
+- Class teacher

+- Teaching assistants

+- Peer mentors

+- Lunch time staff

+- Members of the Restorative / Nurture Team.
+(J Harrison, C Shephard, R.Templeman, J.Purvis and J Walker)

+- Surveys: We have two annual surveys: a general anti-bullying survey to coincide with Anti-Bullying day, and a Cyber bullying survey timed to coincide with E-Safety day.
 The results of these surveys are carefully analysed, and should a child indicate any worry, this will be followed up 1:1 with a member of staff.
-If there is an issue, afternoon visits by restorative members of staff may occur, and the child will be invited to take part in a nurture group discussion in the future this provides valuable help and support to vulnerable children - Staff, pupil and / or Parent Questionnaires - Governors can be contacted by making appointments via the school office
+If there is an issue, afternoon visits by restorative members of staff will occur, and often the child will be invited to take part in nurture group discussion - this provides valuable help and support to vulnerable children

+- Staff, pupil and / or Parent Questionnaires

+- Governor 'drop in' meetings.